 Conclusion

 When it comes to choosing a garden room base for your garden room, there are several factors to consider.
-While concrete bases may seem like a popular option, they can have several drawbacks, including a reduced lifespan for your garden room and environmental harm.
-Elevated bases, on the other hand, are becoming increasingly popular due to their ability to keep timber away from damp and cold surfaces, and their ability to let timber breathe.
-So, if you want to ensure the longevity of your garden room and protect the environment, an elevated garden room base may be the best option for you.
+While concrete bases may seem like a popular option, they can have drawbacks, like reducing lifespan and harming the environment.
+Elevated bases are becoming more popular because they keep timber away from damp, cold surfaces and let the timber breathe.
+If you want to ensure your garden room lasts and protect the environment, an elevated garden room base may be best.

 For more information on garden room bases, please feel free to contact us.